c-blake/kslog/README.md

 Log Contents
 =============
 Priority & facility numbers are retained in `kslog` logs.
-I doubt there is a better way to decide if you want to filter out informational or debug messages by altering `maxLevel` than looking at a big list of examples.
-`grep '\<P[67],F[0-9]' /var/log/msgs` does just that.
-Personally, I keep all priority levels, but retention also makes it easy to grep for important things, too.
-I think dropping these fields (and calendar years!) harkens to disk space concerns long since past.
+I doubt there is a better way to learn how to filter out informational|debug messages by altering `maxLevel` than looking at a big list of examples.  `grep '\<P[67],F[0-9]' /var/log/msgs` does just that.
+Personally, I keep all priority levels, but PF-retention also makes it easy to grep for important things, too, while also keeping the convenience of just one file.
+Dropping these fields (and calendar years!) harkens to disk space concerns long since past.

 Log Rotation
 ============